Anne Pellerin

 Classes

-A laboratory experience to complement the material covered in ASTR 110.
-Labs activities will include spectroscopy, Kepler’s Laws, and analyzing and interpreting data on stars, galaxies, and the universe.
+A laboratory experience to complement the material covered in ASTR 105.
+Lab activities will include analyzing and interpreting data on Kepler’s Laws, optics, and planetary systems.

 • PHYS 341: Seminar in Physics